Landlord Guides · Last updated 2 June 2026

 A Gibraltar accountant can:

-• Calculate your liability under both tax systems accurately
+• Calculate your liability accurately under both ABS and GIBS

 • File returns on time and handle correspondence with the Income Tax Office